gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday February 4,
+* Monday February 11,
   8:00pm [Mountain][mtn]:
-  Carl will
+  Greg will
-  continue leading
+  begin leading
-  discussion of Chapter 19 (Existential Threats) in Steven Pinker's book, [Enlightenment Now: The Case for Reason, Science, Humanism, and Progress][book]
+  discussion of Chapter 20 (The Future of Progress) in Steven Pinker's book, [Enlightenment Now: The Case for Reason, Science, Humanism, and Progress][book]

 [![Enlightenment Now][cover]{:style="margin-left:2em;max-width:25em"}][book]